vormkracht10/laravel-seo-scanner/README.md

 If you want to scan pages that are rendered using Javascript, for example Vue or React, you need to install Puppeteer.
 You can install it using the following command:

-> If you want to know how to scan Javascript rendered pages, check out [Scanning a single route in an SPA application](#scanning-a-single-route-in-an-spa-application) Want to know more about Puppeteer?
+> If you want to know how to scan Javascript rendered pages, check out [Scanning a single route in an SPA application](#scanning-a-single-route-in-an-spa-application).
+Want to know more about Puppeteer?
 Check out the [Puppeteer documentation](https://pptr.dev/).

 ```bash
 npm install puppeteer